Himmlisch-Studios/grav-plugin-umleiten/README.md

 ## Need a website?

-We at [Himmlisch Web](https://web.himmlisch.com.mx), want you to help connect your brand and your customers, by creating a perfeclty tailored website that improves productivity and speaks for your business and values.
+We at [Himmlisch Web](https://web.himmlisch.com.mx), want you to help connect your brand and your customers, by creating a perfectly tailored website that improves productivity and speaks for your business and values.
 [Contact us!](https://himmlisch.com.mx/contact).